 According to research, two pesticides commonly used by farmers today could affect bees brains.
 The two pesticides namely, neonicotinoids and coumaphos target bees brains, thus making it a slow learner and make the it forget floral scents.
 They also found that, the combination effect of these two pesticides were far greater than individual effect.
 Bees that were exposed to combined insecticides, were slow to learn or sometimes completely forgot important associations between their ability to nectar and floral scent.

 The neonicotinoids are a relatively new class of pesticides that have an effect on the bee’s central nervous system.
-It is the most widely used insecticide in US, which is used as a coating in agricultural seeds and in pot plants.
+It is the most widely used insecticide in US, which is used as a coating in agricultural seeds and in potted plants.
 It spreads to the whole plant including pollen and nectar that the bees eat.
-Sscientific studies indicate that, bees that feed on neonicotinoid contaminated pollen and nectar, forage less and produces fewer offspring.
-The other insecticide, coumaphos is a compound that is used in honey bee hive to kill a parasite called, Varroa mite that commonly attacks honey bees.
+Scientific studies indicate that the bees that feed on neonicotinoid contaminated pollen and nectar forage less and produces fewer offspring.
+The other insecticide, coumaphos, is a compound that is used in honey bee hive to kill a parasite called the Varroa mite that commonly attacks honey bees.

 There are certain steps that can be followed to avoid bee kill, which include:

 a.
 Pesticide application should be done in the evening, and it should also have less residual activity the next day.
 This will minimize the impact of insecticides on honey bees, as honey bees have the tendency to forage during the day and also during sunny days than cloudy days.

 b.
 There should be a plan agreed between the sower and the bee keeper to minimize the use of pesticides, if bees are used to pollinate the crop.